mstr-dev/Visualization-Plugins-Deprecated/GoogleTimeLine/README.md

 **Original Visualization Source Link:**

 **Usage:**  This visualization requires 1 date attribute and 1 or more metrics.

 **Description:** Usually used to show the trend of metrics over time.
 User can display one or more lines on the chart.
 Each row represents an X position on the chart—that is, a specific time.
+This is a Flash based visualization, it would require Flash player to display it.
+Currently there is an issue with Chrome Browser.
+The macro view slider can not be dragged, if there are more than one visualization in same VI sheet.
+IE works fine with this case.

 **Screenshot:**